A Local’s Guide to Matera, Italy

 Palazzo Gattini is another luxury hotel right in the Sassi area of Matera.
 Rooms are elegant and spacious, and they have a spa and rooftop bar.
 Keep in mind that it is not a cave hotel. $350-800 USD per night.

-Sextantio Le Grotte is another cave-style hotel with beautiful touches and a fabulous location. $200-400 USD per night..
+Sextantio Le Grotte is a cave-style hotel with beautiful touches and a fabulous location. $200-400 USD per night..

 Palazzo Viceconte is a delightfully restored palazzo with exceedingly chic style in the old town. $300 USD per night.